2. I can identify key information from a pay slip.

 Quick Heads or Tails Question: If you get a pay raise and you go into a higher tax bracket, you will be pay overall less in your net income?

-Complete the "Finding Your Career" (page 8) using https://www.careers.govt.nz.
+Complete the "Finding Your Career" (page 8) using https://www.careers.govt.nz and the https://www.paye.net.nz/calculator/.
 If you're under sure of what career you might want, sign up and complete their Career Quest Survey or search on the careers website for jobs related to your interest (e.g. search sports or photography.)

-Once you have the information for your career, enter the gross pay, tax (PAYE) and net pay onto your "My Budget" (page 35).
+Once you have the information about your career, go to your "My Budget" (page 35) and enter the gross pay, tax (PAYE) and net pay onto.
+Lastly, calculate how much net income you'll have each month and week.

 Do Now Answers for the Salary vs Wages Worksheet.